- Rebooting Basics

 Incidentally, some changes begin after one ejaculation.
 Opioids rise right away, and androgen receptors begin a progressive decline, which encompasses additional brain regions as males sexually exhaust themselves.

-The findings in male rats: Sex initiated structural changes in the dopamine-producing nerve cells of the reward circuit.
-The nerve cell bodies decreased in size, and stayed that way for at least 7 days (measurements were taken at 1, 7, and 30 days).
+The findings in male rats: Ejaculation initiated structural changes in the dopamine-producing nerve cells of the reward circuit.specifically the VTA.
+The nerve cell bodies in the VTA decreased in size, and stayed that way for at least 7 days (measurements were taken at 1, 7, and 30 days).
+The VTA supplies most of the dopamine for other reward circuit structures.

 In addition, ejaculation led to the rats being less responsive to injected morphine, indicating a (temporarily) numbed pleasure response.
 Keep in mind that dopamine is behind craving and wanting, whereas the actual pleasure of eating and sex arises from opioids released in the reward circuit.